chaoluond/quicktypeGPT/README.md

 # Introduction
 Popular large language models (LLMs) like ChatGPT 3.5/4, Claude 2, Google Gemini, and Meta Llama 70 are gigantic models which have tens or hunderends billions of parameters and require hundreds/thousands Gigbytes of memory and server-grade GPUs to train, finetune and inference.
 This sets a high bar for individual developers to quickly explore possibilities of LLMs and develop applications on top of it.
 Inspired by @karpathy's [llama2.c](https://github.com/karpathy/llama2.c) project, I trained a simple GPT model called **QuicktypeGPT** to **assist typing and completing daily conversations**.
+This repository is forked from the llama2.c project.

 **QuicktypeGPT** only has 15M parameters (dim = 288, 6 layers, 6 heads and 6 kv heads) and 27MB.
 The model is pre-trained on a single A40 GPU and can be inferenced through a pure C program on a laptop CPU (e.g. AMD, Intel) with decent quality and speed.
 This project is to demonstrate that (1) we do not need to train a very sophisticated LLM but can still achieve santisfactory performance if the LLM is only focused on a small and dedicated domain or task, (2) we can deploy small LLMs on edge devices (e.g. desktop, laptop, tablet or phone) to perform inference tasks without relying on the servers in the cloud.